dpasmat/MarketRose-Prototype/README.md

 # MarketRose

-In this note we describe two methods to guide pricing decisions based on legal principles that are legislated to redesign features of the market for mobile app stores.
+We describe two methods to guide pricing decisions based on legal principles that are legislated to redesign features of the market for mobile app stores.

 ## App Stores - Distribution Fees